Gabbro: Distribution

 Nearly all gabbros are found in plutonic bodies, and the term (as the International Union of Geological Sciences recommends) is normally restricted just to plutonic rocks, although gabbro may be found as a coarse-grained interior facies of certain thick lavas.
 Gabbro can be formed as a massive, uniform intrusion via in-situ crystallisation of pyroxene and plagioclase, or as part of a layered intrusion as a cumulate formed by settling of pyroxene and plagioclase.

 An alternative name for gabbros formed by crystal settling is pyroxene-plagioclase adcumulate.

 Gabbro is much less common than more silica-rich intrusive rocks in the continental crust of the Earth.
 Gabbro and gabbroids occur in some batholiths but these rocks are relatively minor components of these very large intrusions because their iron and calcium content usually makes gabbro and gabbroid magmas too dense to have the necessary buoyancy.
 However, gabbro is an essential part of the oceanic crust, and can be found in many ophiolite complexes as layered gabbro underling sheeted dike complexes and overlying ultramafic rock derived from the Earth's mantle.
 These layered gabbros may have formed from relatively small but long-lived magma chambers underlying mid-ocean ridges.

 Layered gabbros are also characteristic of lopoliths, which are large, saucer-shaped intrusions that are primarily Precambrian in age.
 Prominent examples of lopoliths include the Bushveld Complex of South Africa, the Muskox intrusion of the Northwest Territories of Canada, the Rum layered intrusion of Scotland, the Stillwater complex of Montana, and the layered gabbros near Stavanger, Norway.
 Gabbros are also present in stocks associated with alkaline volcanism of continental rifting.

 Uses

 Gabbro often contains valuable amounts of chromium, nickel, cobalt, gold, silver, platinum, and copper sulfides.
 For example, the Merensky Reef is the world's most important source of platinum.

 Gabbro is known in the construction industry by the trade name of black granite.
 However, gabbro is hard and difficult to work, which limits its use.

+The term "indigo gabbro" is used as a common name for a mineralogically complex rock type often found in mottled tones of black and lilac-grey.
+It is mined in central Madagascar for use as a semi-precious stone.
+Indigo Gabbro can contain numerous minerals, including quartz and feldspar.
+Reports state that the dark matrix of the rock is composed of a mafic igneous rock, but whether this is basalt or gabbro is unclear.